 Someone who made twists on old traditional dishes, or shall I say made forgotten recipes in a more modern way.
 As well as a recipe developer, culinary master and professor, chef Milovan (Mića) Stojanović.

-After digging around, trying to find a face of a person behind this dish, I found the interview with the men himself.
+After digging around, trying to find the face of a person behind this dish, I found the interview with the men himself.
 Pretty much all my questions were answered in that interview that I read and then watched.
-I couldn’t be happier to share some things with y’all as well as this delicious dish.
+I couldn’t be happier to share some things with you all as well as this delicious dish.

 I tried to translate and put together one question that I had in my mind…